Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ![AR-vos_3LayersPOIsSideBySide](images/AR-vos_3LayersPOIsSideBySide.png)

 The only substantial difference is in the field **URL for trigger image.**
-- If it is empty, AR-vos treats this as a geolocative layer.
-If you open it in the AR-vos app, you will be surrounded by all the POIs in that layer.
+- If it is **empty, AR-vos treats this as a geolocative layer.** If you open it in the AR-vos app, you will be surrounded by all the POIs in that layer.
-- If that field contains the URL of a png or jpg that is viewable on the Internet, that image will be treated as the trigger image for this POI.
-Usually this image is
+- If that field contains the **URL of a png or jpg** that is viewable on the Internet, the layer is treated as **image trigger AR,** and that **image will be the trigger** for this POI.
+- If the field contains the word **SLAM,** the layer is treated as a SLAM layer.

+So actually, you could use any of the AR-vos layers to do any type of AR.
+We just named them differently so you can keep an example of each different type!
+That said, there are some small details you should observe.
+Read on!

 If you're not sure which image you entered: